Flexible Vertical Federated Learning with Heterogeneous Parties: Adaptive Extension

 In this section, we present an adaptive extension to Flex-VFL, which we call Adaptive Flex-VFL.
 One can think of Adaptive Flex-VFL as a meta-optimization algorithm where the server keeps track of party operating speeds and local optimizer parameters during each global round in order to choose the best learning rates for convergence speed.

-According to Theorem~\ref{main.thm}, the learning rate $\eta_k^r$ at a given global round $r$ for party $k$ must be inversely proportional to the number of local iterations $\tau_k^r$ and the largest weight applied during local iterations $\max_t w_k^{r,t}$.
+Let $\bar{w}_k^r \coloneqq \underset{0 \leq t \leq \tau_k^r-1}{\max} w_k^{r,t}$.
+According to Theorem~\ref{main.thm}, the learning rate $\eta_k^r$ at a given global round $r$ for party $k$ must be inversely proportional to the number of local iterations $\tau_k^r$ and the largest weight applied during local iterations $\bar{w}_k^r$.
 We also know that the first term of (\ref{main.eq}) is the main contributor to the convergence rate in Flex-VFL, while the second term is the convergence floor, mostly affected by the stochastic variance.
-If our assumption on the learning rates $\eta_k^r$ hold, the second term's effect is minimal.
-Also note that we cannot ensure convergence unless our assumption holds for all $\eta_k^r$.
+If the bound (\ref{constraint.eq}) on the learning rates $\eta_k^r$ holds, the second term's effect is minimal.
 Therefore, based on our analysis, a natural improvement to Flex-VFL is to maximize $\eta_k^r$ subject to (\ref{constraint.eq}) in each global round, tailoring each party's learning rate to their specific operating rate and local optimizer parameters.

 Adaptive Flex-VFL is outlined in Algorithm~\ref{adapt.alg}.
 For the first global round, $\tau_k^0$ for each party is estimated, either with prior knowledge of the party operating speeds, or by running a dummy global round.
-Each party can communicate $\max_t w_k^{0,t}$ to the server before the start of training.
-All $\eta_k^1$ are initialized to some $\frac{\eta_k}{\tau_k^0 \max_t w_k^{0,t}}$, where $\eta_k$ is chosen small enough to satisfy (\ref{constraint.eq}).
-At the end of each global round, the server gathers information about how many local iterations each party took, $\tau_k^r$, and their maximum weight applied to gradients during local iterations, $\max_{t} w_k^{r,t}$.
-We let $\eta_k^{r+1} = \frac{\eta_k}{\tau_k^r \max_t w_k^{r,t}}$.
-If we assume that for each client $k$, $\tau_k^r$ and $w_k^{r,t}$ do not change too rapidly across global rounds, the server can accurately estimate the appropriate learning rate to assign to each party that will maximize the convergence rate.
+Each party can communicate $\bar{w}_k^0$ to the server before the start of training.
+All $\eta_k^1$ are initialized to some $\frac{A_k}{\tau_k^0 \bar{w}_k^0}$, where $A_k$ is chosen small enough to satisfy (\ref{constraint.eq}).
+At the end of each global round, the server gathers information about how many local iterations each party took, $\tau_k^r$, and their maximum weight applied to gradients during local iterations, $\bar{w}_k^r$.
+We let $\eta_k^{r+1} = \frac{A_k}{\tau_k^r \bar{w}_k^r}$.
+If we assume that for each party $k$, $\tau_k^r$ and $w_k^{r,t}$ do not change too rapidly across global rounds, the server can accurately estimate the appropriate learning rate to assign to each party that will maximize the convergence rate.